top of page

 "The scientist's unyielding curiosity led to groundbreaking discoveries."

-Detailed Meaning of Unyielding
+Meaning and Usage of Unyielding

 When a person, object, or attitude is described as unyielding, it implies a steadfast and unwavering nature, often refusing to bend or compromise in the face of external forces or circumstances.
 This term conveys a sense of resolute determination and an unshakeable commitment to one's principles, beliefs, or position.
 For instance, an unyielding commitment to justice means an unwavering dedication to upholding principles of fairness and equity, regardless of challenges or opposition.
 "Unyielding" emphasizes the rigidity and unchangeable nature of a particular stance or condition, highlighting the strength and persistence required to maintain it.

-Example Sentences for Unyielding
+Example Sentences Using Unyielding

 1. The athlete's unyielding training regimen paid off in their performance.